lschierer/EvonyTKRTips.sst/src/content/docs/monsters/guides/getting_started.md

      gems, and even though much of it will be either upgraded into Ares gear or replaced by Achaemenidae gear.
-   * Most players who avoid spending a _**great deal**_ will have trouble crafting meaningful amounts of civilization gear.
+   * Most players who avoid spending a _**great deal**_ will have trouble crafting full sets of civilization gear.
 Watch out for the impact of losing those set bonuses.
+You may want to hold off until you can craft at least two pieces.
 1. Use the Bird of Hurricane until you have a fafnir (purple) dragon.
 Then switch to that.
    * Go ahead and level the spiritual beast up.
 Yes, it requires gems, gold, and medals.
 Everything in the game takes something that you wish you had